backgom2357/Reinforcement_learning_based_PID_Tuner/README.md

 # Reinforcement Learning based PID Tuner
-The implemetation of the Reinforcement Learning based PID Tuner.
-Try to build tuner system with [PPO](https://arxiv.org/abs/1707.06347) and [Double DQN](https://arxiv.org/abs/1509.06461) algorithm.
-Combine RL algorithm to PID contorller.
-Using two different method to update (P, I, D) tuple.
+This project is the implemetation of the Reinforcement Learning based Online PID Tuner.
+The Tuner is based on [A2C](https://arxiv.org/abs/1602.01783).
+I trained the RL tuner and tested on Lunarlander, one of OpenAi gym env..

 # Procedure